LivePersonInc/CordovaMessagingSDKSample/README.md

 `/plugins/v2.5.x/MessagingSDKPlugin`

-If you need to reinstall the plugin to your app, make sure you pull it from this folder to include the latest iOS frameworks.
+If you need to reinstall the plugin to your app, make sure you pull it from this folder.

 e.g if you were working in the sampleapp01 example folder